 While I don’t often pack a whistle and waterproof matches when traveling, these items are recommended by the Rangers when visiting National Parks.
 These items definitely make sense if you are planning on camping in the backcountry, traveling alone, or doing long hikes.

 You can also carry a lighter.
 I have a “lucky” lighter that I have been traveling with since 2015.
 I’ve never needed it, but I do have it lol.

 It’s one of those items where you don’t want to regret not packing it, so you pack it anyway since this is a very desolate National Park with no services or hotels inside the park.

 Other Toiletries and Items for Your Joshua Tree Packing List

-Now that we got some of the main packing list items out of the way, here are some of your other basic toiletries you shouldn’t forget for your Joshua Tree National Park vacation
+Now that we got some of the main packing list items out of the way, here are some of the other basic toiletries you shouldn’t forget for your Joshua Tree National Park vacation.

 - Body Soap

 - Luggage Scale (Many airlines of been putting weight limits)

 - Large Suitcase